Three Lake Winnipeg questions to ask your provincial election candidates

 What we’re doing:

 To help Manitoba voters make an informed decision when casting a ballot on Sept.
 10, we’ve sent the following three questions to each party’s headquarters.
-We’ll be sharing the responses online as we receive them.
+(Click here to read the responses we received.)

 1. Improving sewage treatment in Winnipeg